vedph/gve-doc/usage/ux-snapshot.md

 - each alteration is **labelled** with the ID of its input and output texts.
 For instance, `v0 ▶ v1` means that the input is `v0` (=the base text) and the output is `v1`.
 - click the small **copy button** next to this label to copy the corresponding output text.
 - click the text to see its **detail** in the result pane.
 The detail works much like the base text view: it displays the text character by character, with all the features already described above.
+Additionally, you can inspect features attached to each alteration text and each character in it.
+When you click a character, at the bottom you will see (if present):
+  - at the left, all the global features attached to the text as a whole.
+  - at the right, all the features attached to the character you clicked.